GSto/digital-garden/notes/thought exercises.md

 1. Determine Vague Goal
 2. Identify Means via the effectual reasoning inventory
+  - **Who are you** — What are my natural strengths, traits, and abilities?
+  - **Who do you know** — Who are in my social and professional networks?
+  - **What do you know** — What is my training, expertise, interests and experience
 3. Imagine Clearly Defined Ends
 4. Prioritize
 5. Manage [[risk]]